 Instructions

-- Toast the Bread: Toast the bread slices until golden and slightly charred on the edges.
+- Toast bread: Toast the sourdough slices until golden and slightly charred.